niczero/mojar-auth/README.md

 # Mojar::Auth

-Tools for authentication and authorisation.
+Tools for authentication, authorisation, and tokenisation.